 ISHAN: "What shall I say, sir?
 I don't like to argue any more."

 MASTER (sharply): "Why?
-Won't you sav the right thing?"
+Won't you say the right

 Rama as an Incarnation of God.
 Once it incurred Rama's displeasure.
 It